julialzd/dio-desafio-github-primeiro-repositorio/README.md

     Looking for a remote job!

-    Here's a link to my portfolio at some engineering projects I worked on: [My Engineering Portfolio](https://julialouzada5.wixsite.com/portfolio)
+Here's a link to some engineering projects I worked on [My Engineering Portfolio](https://julialouzada5.wixsite.com/portfolio)